IvanYu327/htn-backend-challenge/README.md

 ## Next Steps

 - Write some tests
 - Sanitize inputs more, phone numbers should be either rejected for improper format or reformatted into a single standard.
 They vary a lot right now which could cause problems in the future for things like automated texting services.
+Also I probably missed one or two edge cases where invalid inputs get past my current checks.
 - Endpoints to:
   - Delete specific skills from users
-  - Show events, register, show and add more information (This can be quite endless)
+  - Show events, show and add more information (This can be quite endless)